ULL-MII-SYTWS/netlify-serverless-functions-intro-solution/README.md

 ## The PokeAPI

-Now watch the video  [Integrate with a Third Party API with Serverless Functions](https://explorers.netlify.com/learn/wup-and-running-with-serverless-functions/integrate-with-a-third-party-api-with-serverless-functions)
+Now watch the video  [Integrate with a Third Party API with Serverless Functions](https://explorers.netlify.com/learn/wup-and-running-with-serverless-functions/integrate-with-a-third-party-api-with-serverless-functions) and follow the instructions

 We are going to use the [PokeAPI](https://pokeapi.co/)